-Bolton Council is holding a Big Conversation as part of looking for ways to improve and personalise the support we provide for people with a variety of needs in Bolton.
+Bolton Council is looking for ways to improve and personalise the support we provide for people with a variety of needs in Bolton.

 What is the Your Life, Your Opportunities project?

 We think it’s important that people with a variety of needs can flourish through varied and fulfilling opportunities, for example through hobbies, employment, art, outings, leisure, learning, fitness and friendships.
 We aim to provide services that support people’s independence and help them live good lives with positive links to their community.